Whale Watching in Winter

 Why Do Whales Come to Warnambool?

-The females migrate to the ‘nursery’ areas close to the shore to bear their calves, while the males, yearlings and young adults remain further out to sea.
+Females seek out sheltered ‘nursery’ areas close to shore to birth and nurture their calves, while males, yearlings, and young adults remain further offshore.

 Accommodation Nearby